GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex4_gnirsls_Kband111mm_red_cmdline.rst

 solution from the calibration manager automatically and use it as an initial approximation.

+.. todo:: update the discussion and the screenshot.
+With the better arc solution
+    the initial alignment is much closer.

 It is strongly recommended to use the interactive mode to visually confirm that lines have been properly identified and if not manually identify the lines.
 Clearing the lines and using "i" to manually identify lines is the solution here.
-After a few have been identified across the spectrum, click "Identify Lines" to fill in more lines automatically.
+After a few have been identified across the **entire** spectrum, click "Identify Lines" to fill in more lines automatically.

 ::

     reduce @sci.lis -r makeWavecalFromSkyAbsorption --user_cal processed_arc:N20201026S0114_arc.fits -p  interactive=True prepare:bad_wcs=new

-Zooming in on the sky lines, we can better spot discrepancies: the automatic solution is 7 nm off.
+Zooming in on the sky lines, we can better spot discrepancies: the automatic solution close, yet not quite right, near the center but deviate towards the edges.

 .. image:: _graphics/gnirsls_Kband111_red_tellmismatch.png
    :width: 600
    :alt: Sky lines misidentification

 Clearing the lines and using "i" to manually identify lines is the solution here.
-After a few have been identified across the spectrum, click "Identify Lines" to fill in more lines automatically.
+After a few have been identified across **entire** the spectrum, click "Identify Lines" to fill in more lines automatically.

 .. image:: _graphics/gnirsls_Kband111_red_tellmatch.png
    :width: 600